 If a pupil refuses to take medication, this will be recorded on Medical Tracker and the child's parents/carers via email or phone call.
-If the medication is essential to the child's continued well-being, Longdon Park School will call the emergency services and inform the parents/carers.
-If the medication is essential to the child being educated Longdon Park School will contact the parents/carers to discuss actions to be taken.

 Medication should be brought to Longdon Park School and Longdon Parkway only when it is needed.
 Often medication can be prescribed in dose / frequencies which enable it to be taken outside school hours.
 Parents/carers should be consulted about this.
 For any prescribed medication that is required to be administered during school hours a Medication Transportation form will be completed by the parent and sent into school with the medication.
 If the medication is required during offsite visits, staff will take and complete the Medication Transportation form.
 Upon returning to school, Medical Tracker will be updated to record the administration of the medication.